snoyberg/posa-chapter/warp.md

 To address this dilemna, the WAI protocol- and therefore Warp- is built on top of the conduit package.
 This package provides an abstraction for streams of data.
-It keeps much of the compsability of lazy I/O, provides a buffering solution, and guarantees deterministic resource handling.
+It keeps much of the composability of lazy I/O, provides a buffering solution, and guarantees deterministic resource handling.
 Exceptions are also kept where they belong,